-Jill S. Schneiderman Professor of Earth Science and Associate Chair for Earth Science
+Jill S. Schneiderman Professor of Earth Science and Chair of Earth Science and Geography

 - S.B., Earth Science, Yale University, 1981

 Jill Schneiderman earned her PhD studying metamorphic rocks in the New England Appalachians.
 After completing a postdoctoral fellowship at the Smithsonian examining heavy minerals in the Nile and its delta, she focused her geological research on sediment provenance studies.
 Her geological fieldwork has taken her from the Appalachian mountains to the Yangtze delta and many locations in between.
 Schneiderman’s most recent scientific research focuses on microplastics in terrestrial sands on Cape Cod.
 Additionally, using feminist approaches to critical science studies, she is engaged in debates about the proposed designation of a new geological epoch termed the “Anthropocene.”